This article covers some of the more frequently asked questions regarding claiming in Gentu.

 Please click on each question heading to read more.

-Please note that item exceptions are returned directly from Medicare and/or the private health fund, as detailed in the Processing Report window, i.e. they are not returned from Gentu.
+Item exceptions are returned directly from the receiving body (Medicare, DVA, and/or the private health fund), i.e., they are not generated by Gentu.

-Where possible, Medicare/the fund will return self-explanatory exceptions.
-For example, an exception stating that the referring doctor's provider number is incorrect must be fixed by amending the referring doctor's record in the Address Book before resubmitting the claim.
+Where possible, the body will return self-explanatory exceptions.
+For example, an exception stating "referring doctor provider number is incorrect" can be fixed by amending the referring doctor's provider number in the Address Book before resubmitting the claim.

 If you are not sure what an exception means or how to fix it, please check the Exceptions article in our knowledgebase.
 If the exception is not listed here, you are welcome to contact our support team for advice.